cannizarro/Suraksha/README.md

-This app will help you convert any android phone to a security camera through which you can locally save the video feed to the android phone itself or watch a live stream on any remote android phone logged in with the same google account.
+This app will help you convert any android phone to a security camera through which you can locally save the video feed to the android phone (serving as the camera) as mp4 or watch a live stream on any remote android phone logged in with the same google account.

 ### Prerequisites

-Minimum android SDK supported is 24 so anyone with Android 7.0 (Nougat) and above is fine and if you're not go see a doctor.
+Minimum android SDK supported is 24 so anyone with Android 7.0 (Nougat) and above is fine.

 ## How to use